 Once you're ready to transfer the program to your Pico, press the green 'run current script' button in the top toolbar.
-You'll be prompted to give it a name - you can use any name you like, but if you save the file to your Pico as
+You may be prompted to give it a name - you can use any name you like, but if you save the file to your Pico as

 main.py it will run automatically when the Pico is connected to power, you won't need to start it in Thonny.
 This is useful if you want to make a battery powered project that won't be connected to a PC!

 Note that when using MicroPython you won't be able to copy code that you've written to your Pico by holding the button down to put it into bootloader mode and copying the file across - you'll always need to transfer it using Thonny.